keift/blog/tutorials/install-zapret.md

 ## 6. Prepare for installation

-Install the installation requirements and prepare to perform a clean install.
+Install the requirements and prepare to perform a clean install.

 ```shell
 # Enter the folder